atistler/aws-to-teams/README.md

 </table>

 ## What is it?
-_AWS-to-Slack_ is a Lambda function written in Node.js that forwards alarms and notifications to a dedicated [Slack](https://slack.com) channel.
+_AWS-to-Teams_ is a Lambda function written in Node.js that forwards alarms and notifications to a dedicated Teams channel.
 It is self-hosted in your own AWS environment and doesn't have any 3rd party dependencies other than the Google Charts API for rendering CloudWatch metrics.